Updated March 31, 2026

 - Alaska commercial auto minimum liability limits are $50,000/$100,000/$25,000, which matters if your glazing business uses company vehicles or hauls glass and tools between job sites.

-- Alaska requires businesses to maintain proof of general liability coverage for most commercial leases, so landlords may ask for a current certificate before work starts.
+- Most commercial leases in Alaska require proof of general liability coverage, so landlords may ask for a current certificate before work starts.

 - Coverage is regulated by the Alaska Division of Insurance, so policy terms, endorsements, and certificates should be reviewed carefully before binding.